anthonydwan/cv-builder/cv-project/README.md

-# Getting Started with Create React App
+# Getting Started with React - CV Buillder Application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Challenges

-This is the first full project inplementing React.
+- This is the first full project inplementing React.
 One of the major difficulties (other than familiarising with the syntax) was my implementation of object rendering that invovled adding new key-value pairs that is deep inside a state object.

+- Since the application involved extensive use of form html elements, I got to practise many intricacies of conditional rendering which involved different input elements.